michahu/transformer-calibration/week1/week1-recap.md

 # Misc

-Entropy - average number of bits needed to encode info Perplexity - how well a probability model predicts a sample Cross-entropy loss - measures how off a prediction is from the true label (0 or 1) KL divergence - how different two probability distributions are from each other High perplexity = the model is "confused"
+Entropy - average number of bits needed to encode info

+Perplexity - how well a probability model predicts a sample

+Cross-entropy loss - measures how "off" a prediction is from the true label (0 or 1)

+KL divergence - how different two probability distributions are from each other

+High perplexity = the model is "confused"